Kirklees: Parish and town councils

 The remainder of the borough is unparished, with the borough council exercising parish powers.

 Parliamentary representation

 1997 to date

 Since 1997 Kirklees has been divided into five constituencies: four being entirely within the borough, while one ward (Wakefield) is included in the Wakefield Council borough.

 The boundaries of two of the Colne Valley and Huddersfield constituencies were virtually unchanged from those defined in 1983.
 Denby Dale and Kirkburton wards were transferred from Dewsbury to Wakefield, with the former constituency receiving Heckmondwike ward from Batley and Spen.

 The constituencies were first used at the 1997 general election, when the Labour Party came to power in a landslide, gaining all the seats in the borough.
 The party held the seats at the subsequent elections of 2001 and 2005.
 The incumbent MP for Batley and Spen, Jo Cox, was murdered on 16 June 2016.
 A constituency by-election took place on 20 October 2016 and Tracy Brabin was elected.
-A further by-election will be held in the constituency on 1 July 2021, after Brabin's resignation, following her election as Mayor of West Yorkshire.